Vindelev Hoard: Dating and deposition

 The archaeologist Morten Axboe describes the find as equivalent to the Golden Horns of Gallehus.
-He dates the date of manufacture of the bracteates from the Vindelever find to the second half of the 5th century, i.e. the middle of the so-called Migration Period.
+He dates the date of manufacture of the bracteates from the Vindelever find to the second half of the 5th century, i.e. the middle of the Migration Period.
 This makes them older than comparable bracteates from other gold finds.

 It is unknown why the gold was buried.
 The location of the find within a longhouse, which is believed to have been a princely residence, suggests that it was hidden during times of war.
 However, the symmetrical folding of several large bracteates before burial suggests a ritual deposition.
 In addition to the Vindelev hoard, other hoards dating from a similar period are known such as the bracteates from Nebenstedt or the Hjarnø gold hoard found near Horsens in 2016.
 A theory put forward by Morten Axboe and others attributes the accumulation of hoards in the 6th century to the climate anomaly of 536–550, when volcanic eruptions around 536 led to a sharp drop in temperatures and, as a result, crop failures, famines, and outbreaks of disease.
 This sudden, multi-year cold spell, which claimed the lives of a large part of the Scandinavian population, is in turn associated with the mythological Fimbulwinter, the beginning of Ragnarök, the downfall of the gods.
 Among other things, it is believed that during this period, people made more sacrifices to the gods for better weather.

 Location

-The site is located around 300 meters south-east of the Romanesque fieldstone church of Vindelev, which was built in the 12th century.
+The site is located around 300 m south-east of the Romanesque fieldstone church of Vindelev, which was built in the 12th century.
 The ending -lev, meaning "inheritance," of the place name suggests that the village was founded in the 4th or 5th century.
 The name component vinde- could come from a personal name, Vindi.
 It may also refer to a winding stream or path.
-This could either refer to the small stream flowing past the site or the path to Jelling, which runs between wetlands and over the hill on which the church built in the 12th century stands.About 500 meters from the site was a burial mound that had already been ploughed over at the beginning of the 20th century, from which fragments of urns with the remains of cremated bones and a bone comb had been recovered in 1861.
+This could either refer to the small stream flowing past the site or the path to Jelling, which runs between wetlands and over the hill on which the church built in the 12th century stands.About 500 m from the site was a burial mound that had already been ploughed over at the beginning of the 20th century, from which fragments of urns with the remains of cremated bones and a bone comb had been recovered in 1861.

-As the site is only eight kilometers away from Jelling, which was the burial place of Gorm the Old and the royal residence of his son Harald Bluetooth in the 10th century, Mads Kähler Holst suggests that there was already a royal seat in this area.
+As the site is only P8 km away from Jelling, which was the burial place of Gorm the Old and the royal residence of his son Harald Bluetooth in the 10th century, Mads Kähler Holst suggests that there was already a royal seat in this area.